zfhuang99/zfhuang99.github.io/_posts/2025-12-01-rust-with-ai.md

 2. **No NVM support:** Non-volatile memory is now common in Azure datacenters and can drastically reduce commit time.
 3. **Limited hardware awareness:** RSL wasn't built to leverage RDMA, which is now pervasive in Azure data centers.

-AddreRemoving ssing these limitations could unlock significantly lower latency and higher throughput — critical for modern cloud workloads and AI-driven services.
+Removing these limitations could unlock significantly lower latency and higher throughput — critical for modern cloud workloads and AI-driven services.

 Given my interest in Rust and AI-accelerated development, I set out to build a modern RSL equivalent from scratch.